 For a good portion of the population, there is one thing we can pretty much all agree on — cows are de-licious.
 (If you’re part of the population that doesn’t think that, more power to you for digging into this article.)
 Sure, they can be cute and cuddly, but more important than their looks are how tasty they are.
 They are the bovine equivalent of meals on wheels, if you will (if you think of their legs as wheels … we’re not trying to make an argument for half robot cows here).

-Now, we’re not knocking pork, chicken, lamb, or any other cuts of meat — we love them all truly, madly, and deeply — but when it comes to a beautiful hunk of meat, we’re hard-pressed to find something more mouth-watering than a steak.
+Now, we’re not knocking pork, chicken, lamb, or any other cuts of meat (hello, also-delicious bison) — we love them all like we love a fine glass of Scotch whiskey — but when it comes to a beautiful hunk of meat, we’re hard-pressed to find something more mouth-watering than a steak.

 Not all steaks are created equal, however.
 The tenderness, taste, and very name of a given cut of steak is almost entirely dependent on its location while still attached to an animal.
 Did you think “ribeye” was just a name folks thought up for fun or that it comes from near some ribs?
 And maybe you think “ankle flank” is just something I made up as I wrote this?